-Case Study: Cherry Picking - Firm Accounts.

-CFTC 1998/1999.
-Steven G. Soule, Kyler F. Lunman II and Hold-Trade, Inc.

-From September 1993 to December 1994, the actors engaged in a scheme in which they defrauded Coastal Corporation by misappropriating energy futures trades made on behalf of Coastal and allocating them to accounts they controlled.
-Soule, as the Coastal employee responsible for entering its energy futures orders to the floor of the NYMEX, allocated profitable Coastal trades to futures trading accounts owned or controlled by Lunman and Hold-Trade Inc. who, along with Rossi, distributed the profits among the members of the scheme.
-Soule and Thomas F. Demarco, a telephone clerk on the NYMEX, ensured the successful completion of the wrongful allocations by creating false floor order tickets and entering into additional transactions to replace those that were misappropriated.

-Case Study: Cherry Picking - Between Client Accounts.
+Case Studies: Cherry Picking - Firm Accounts CFTC 1998/1999.
+Steven G. Soule, Kyler F. Lunman II and Hold-Trade, Inc. From September 1993 to December 1994, the actors engaged in a scheme in which they defrauded Coastal Corporation by misappropriating energy futures trades made on behalf of Coastal and allocating them to accounts they controlled.
+Soule, as the Coastal employee responsible for entering its energy futures orders to the floor of the NYMEX, allocated profit Coastal trades to futures trading accounts owned or controlled by Lunman and Hold-Trade, who, along with Rossi, distributed the profits among the members of the scheme.
+Soule and Thomas F. Demarco, a telephone clerk on the NYMEX, ensured the successful completion or wrongful allocations by creating false floor order tickets and entering into additional transact to replace those that were misappropriated.
+Cherry Picking - Between Client Accounts The CFTC brought charges based on an alleged fraudulent trade allocation scheme by an introducing broker ("IB") over a two year period.
+S. Jay Goldinger was a registered IB with Re Inc. Goldinger fraudulently allocated trades among dozens of Refco customer accounts base the trades' profitability by, among other things, delaying the assignment of customer account

 CFTC 1999.
-In re Mitsopoulos, et al.

-The CFTC brought charges based on an alleged fraudulent trade allocation scheme by an introducing broker ("IB") over a two-year period.
+In re Mitsopoulos, et al. The CFTC brought charges based on an alleged fraudulent trade allocation scheme by an introducing broker ("IB") over a two year period.
 S. Jay Goldinger was a registered IB with Refco Inc. Goldinger fraudulently allocated trades among dozens of Refco customer accounts based on the trades' profitability by, among other things, delaying the assignment of customer account numbers until after trades had been executed, and directing Refco phone clerks to change account numbers for trades previously executed.
-Goldinger entered orders for thousands of Treasury bond futures and options contracts per day for its customers through Constatine Mitsopoulos' Refco floor desk at the Chicago Board of Trade.
+Goldinger entered orders for thousands of Treasury bond futures and options contracts per day for its customers through Constantine Mitsopoulos' Refco floor desk at the Chicago Board of Trade.
 Mitsopoulos allowed Goldinger to enter orders through the Refco desk without providing account identification at the time trades were given.
 In addition, Mitsopoulos allowed the Refco desk clerks to help Goldinger change account numbers for trades already executed.
 As a result, Goldinger was able to allocate more profitable trades to certain customer accounts and less profitable trades to other customer accounts.